When we provoke an animal and corner it until it cannot move, what do we expect it will do?

 Your brain has identified some type of threat on your family-building journey and since then, you've been in survival mode.
 Without feeling safe.

-I see this very frequently with my private clients and Healing Hearts members who have had a long, hard, dark, scary family-building journey, whether it's loss(es), pregnancy complications, preterm delivery, postpartum complications, children with medical complications, NICU/PICU stays, etc.
+I see this very frequently with my private clients and The Whole Story members who have had a long, hard, dark, scary family-building journey, whether it's loss(es), pregnancy complications, preterm delivery, postpartum complications, children with medical complications, NICU/PICU stays, etc.

 How can we expect anything else but anger and rage when we feel provoked even by the most mundane of details in our lives? ⠀ A child that asks for a cracker when she's trying to cook dinner.
 A partner who asks for intimacy on a Thursday night.
 The phone ringing while she's trying to clean the house.
 One more friend asking for a favor.⠀